NutritionLink Services Society 2023 - 2024 Granting Program

-NutritionLink Services Society (NLS) is distributing annual grants to registered charities.
-We encourage charities with continuing projects to reapply.
-Below is a description of eligibility criteria, granting process, time lines and reporting requirements.
-A four-section application form follows, that must be completed for a submission.
-In 2014, NLS provided over $25,000 to six grant recipients.
-Each year NLS has provided up to $32,000 for as many as six recipients.
+NutritionLink Services Society (NLS) is distributing annual grants to Registered Charities and Qualified Donees.
+We encourage charities and organizations with continuing projects to reapply.
+Below is a description of eligibility criteria, granting process, timelines and reporting requirements.
+A link to our application forms are below.

 Eligibility Criteria & Limitations

-All applications must be for activities that contribute to NLS’s mission statement - To support and sponsor food security projects through nutrition education and food skill building for vulnerable British Columbia residents.
+All applications must be for activities that contribute to NutritionLink Services Society's mission statement - To support and sponsor food literacy projects through nutrition education and food skill building for priority British Columbia residents.
 The activities described in the application must benefit British Columbians.
-Funds can be used to purchase equipment and for general operating expenses specified in the budget proposal, including salaries for staff.
-Grants cannot be made to individuals.
-NLS can only provide grants directly to charitable organizations (this is a legal requirement, not a NLS requirement).

-The deadline for receipt of applications is September 15th, 2016 at 4pm PST.
-NLS will notify applicants of the decisions by November 30th, 2016.
-NLS will post a brief program summary of the successful grants on the website.
-The award must be used within one calendar year from the date it is awarded.
+The deadline for receipt of applications is Saturday, September 30, 2023 at 11:59pm PDT.
+NutritionLink Services Society will notify applicants of the outcomes by early December, 2023 and will post a brief program summary of the successful grants on the NLS website.
+The award must be used within the 2024 calendar year.

-A report outlining the goals and objectives, ‘success’ elements of the project, recommendations for further development, and a detailed summary statement of expenditures actually incurred in the same format as the initial budget is to be submitted to NLS.
+The final report should outline the goals and objectives, ‘success’ elements of the project, recommendations for further development, and a detailed summary statement of expenditures actually incurred.
+This report can be in the same format as the initial budget which was submitted to NLS.
 The project summary should compare actual results with the budget originally anticipated in the grant request.
 It shall include such information as the number of people impacted, the successful elements of the project, etc.

 This is the background of the Bottom Area shown below.
 It'll display correctly on published site.